dino-rodriguez/optibnb/feature_creation/features.md

         counter += 1
 ```

-Because there are several entrance for each subway stop in New York City, we chose to simplify our calculation of distance from the subway by averaging the latitude and longitude for the subway entrances for each subway stop.
+Because there are several entrances for each subway stop in New York City, we chose to simplify our calculation of distance from the subway by averaging the latitude and longitude for the subway entrances for each subway stop.
 This will help expedite the run time of our function given that there are 1,868 total subway stops in New York, which when we iterate through each listing would have a high expected run time, making it computationally expensive.
 So by averaging, we are able to expedite the computational calculation time, without sacrificing degrees of accuracy.

 ```python